DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecuritySimpleODataService/README.md

-In this tutorial we explain how to create an OData v4 Service with EF Core Security.
+In this example, it is demonstrated how to create an OData v4 Service with EF Core Security.

-- Use tutorial [Create an OData v4 Endpoint Using ASP.NET Web API 2.2](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/create-an-odata-v4-endpoint) to create application sample
+- Follow the [Create an OData v4 Endpoint Using ASP.NET Web API 2.2](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/create-an-odata-v4-endpoint) tutorial to create the basic OData service.

-- Configure the OData Endpoint.
-Open the file App_Start/WebApiConfig.cs.
-Then add the following code to the Register method:
+- To configure the OData endpoint, open the *App_Start/WebApiConfig.cs* file and add the following code to the **Register** method:

         private static IEdmModel GetEdmModel() {
             ODataConventionModelBuilder builder = new ODataConventionModelBuilder();